bhall2001/flyballmanager-docs/docs/gettingStarted/divisions.md

 ![Add Division](/img/divisions-add-division.png)

-We need to add a division to the Regular classification.
+We need to add a division to the Regular class.
 Use the drop down menu to select "Regular".
 When Flyball Manager adds a division to a tournament, the division number is automatically handled for you.
-Each time you create a division, the division number for the classification is automatically incremented.
+Each time you create a division, the division number for the class is automatically incremented.

 Click the "Create" button.
 You will see our divisions list now shows a Regular 1 division.